What is Role-Based Access Control (RBAC)?

 Role-Based Access Control (RBAC) is a security model that regulates user access to systems and data based on their role within an organization.
 This system allows administrators to set permissions and access rights for specific roles rather than individual users.
 For example, an IT manager may have access to sensitive company data, while a customer service agent may only have access to basic user information.
 RBAC simplifies and strengthens security by ensuring that users only have access to the data necessary for their job functions, minimizing the risk of data breaches or unauthorized access.

-This approach is crucial for companies that handle sensitive information, such as AI startups managing customer interactions, employee records, or proprietary algorithms.
+This approach is crucial for companies that handle sensitive information, such as customer interactions, employee records, or proprietary algorithms.
 By controlling access through roles, businesses can ensure that their AI-driven operations are secure and compliant with data protection regulations.

 RBAC works by assigning predefined roles to users and granting them permissions based on their job requirements.
 The four main components of an RBAC system are: